-Indicator Monitor Control panel Problem Solution m Folder contains no images.
-No images on memory card or in folder(s) selected for playback.
+Indicator Control Monitor panel Problem Solution Folder contains no images. - No images on memory card or in folder(s) selected for playback.
 Select folder containing images from Playback folder menu or insert memory card containing images.
 29, 207 All images are hidden.
-All photos in current folder are hidden.
+All photos in current b folder are hidden.
 No images can be played back until another folder has been selected or Hide image used to allow at least one image to be displayed.
 208 Cannot display this file.
 File has been created or modified using a computer or different make of camera, or file is corrupt.
-File can not be played back Cannot select this file.
-Selected image can not be retouched.
+File can not be played back on camera.
+Cannot select this file. - Selected image can not be retouched.
 Images created with other devices can not be retouched.
 262 This movie cannot be edited.
 The selected movie can not be edited.
 Movies created with other devices can not be edited.
-Movies must be at least two seconds long.
-71 Check printer.
+Movies must be at least two seconds long. - 71 Check printer.
 Printer error.
 Check printer.
-To resume Check paper.
-Paper in printer is not of selected size. of Insert paper of correct size and select Continue .
-Paper jam.
-Paper is jammed in Clear jam and select printer.
-Continue.
+To resume, select Continue (if available).
+196 Check paper.
+Paper in printer is not of selected size.
+Insert paper of correct size and select Continue .
+196 Paper jam.
+Paper is jammed in printer.
+Clear jam and select Continue .
 196 Out of paper.
 Printer is out of paper.
-Insert paper of selecte and select Continue .
+Insert paper of selected size and select Continue .
 196 Check ink supply.
 Ink error.
 Check ink.
-To resume, 196 Out of ink.
+To resume, select Continue .
+196 Out of ink.
 Printer is out of ink.
-Replace ink and select Continue.
+Replace ink and select Continue .
 196

-^{} See printer manual for more information.
+\ See printer manual for more information.